 A flesh-eating bacterial infection that destroys and decays genital tissue has been associated with the type 2 diabetes drugs classified as SGLT2 inhibitors.
-Patients with type 2 diabetes who start treatment with common SGLT2 inhibitors such as Invokana, Jardiance, and Farxiga who develop this serious and rapidly progressing infection must seek medical treatment immediately, as this condition can quickly lead to acute renal failure, sepsis, and multiple organ failure.
+Patients with type 2 diabetes who start treatment with common SGLT2 inhibitors such as Jardiance and Farxiga who develop this serious and rapidly progressing infection must seek medical treatment immediately, as this condition can quickly lead to acute renal failure, sepsis, and multiple organ failure.

 Patients who developed the infection, also called Fournier’s gangrene, were forced to endure surgical intervention, hospitalization, and antibiotic therapy to combat the infection.
 These patients say they were never warned of the increased risks of Fournier’s gangrene and they want to know why.
 Genital gangrene lawsuits are being filed on behalf of patients across the country who developed this condition or suffered its potentially fatal complications.
 Our Fournier Gangrene lawyers can help you with getting the compensation you deserve.

 Table of Contents

 In August 2018, the U.S. Food and Drug Administration issued a warning communication to physicians and patients with type 2 diabetes alerting them that some patients who were treated with SGLT2 inhibitors developed an extremely rare and potentially deadly flesh-eating bacterial infection that destroys and decays the tissue in the perianal, perineal, and genital areas of the body.
 Complications of this condition, called necrotizing fasciitis of the perineum or Fournier’s gangrene, may include sepsis, acute renal failure, and multi-organ failure.
 The condition has a high mortality rate and patients who develop symptoms should seek medical attention immediately.